 For Rojas, 36, the indictment marks an escalation of a criminal investigation into the allegations involving the Hells Angels.
 He was charged in state court in October with a felony for allegedly feeding the material to Bettencourt.
 Now federal officials have piled on the new charges.

 It is not clear whether the federal case will supplant the state prosecution, but the federal charges carry a stiffer penalty.
-The federal charges against Rojas, which focus on "honest services fraud" as a police officer, carry a maximum 20-year sentence,
+The federal charges against Rojas, which focus on "honest services fraud" as a police officer, carry a maximum 20-year sentence, although he would be unlikely to face the maximum.
+The state charges, which can still be pursued if the federal case falters, call for about a three-year term if Rojas is convicted.

 A federal magistrate judge refused to release Rojas on bail Thursday when he was arrested on the indictment, forcing him to spend the Christmas weekend in jail.
 He is scheduled to return to court Wednesday for another hearing.